inveniosoftware/invenio/docs/architecture/infrastructure.rst

 This way you can dimension the number connection slots between different types of requests according to available resources.
-For instance a static file request can usually be served extremely efficient, while an application request usually takes longer and requires more memory.
+For instance a static file request can usually be served extremely efficiently, while an application request usually takes longer and requires more memory.

-Similar, downloading a very file depends on the clients available bandwidth and can thus take up a connection slot for a significant amount time.
+Similar, downloading a very file depends on the client's available bandwidth and can thus take up a connection slot for a significant amount time.
 If your storage system supports it, it is possible with Invenio to completely offload the serving of large files to your storage system (e.g. S3).

 All in all, the primary job of the load balancer is to manage traffic to your servers according to available resources.
-For instance during traffic floods the load balancer takes care of queue requests to the webservers.
+For instance during traffic floods the load balancer takes care of queue requests to the web servers.

 **Backup pages**

-A load balancer can also direct traffic to a static backup site in case your main web servers a down.
+A load balancer can also direct traffic to a static backup site in case your main web server is down.
 This is useful in order to communicate with users during major incidents.

 Web servers